 Is the UG right for me?

-Te entrepreneurial GmbH variant entrepreneurial company that boasts lower share capital than its sister limited liability legal forms (GmbH or the AG).
+This entrepreneurial variant boasts lower share capital than its sister limited liability legal forms (GmbH, AG).

 At a glance